 where is the Rushaga sector of bwindi impenetrable forest national park

-Rushaga sector of Bwindi is among the four sectors that make up Bwindi impenetrable Forest National Park.
+The Rushaga sector of Bwindi is among the four sectors that make up Bwindi Impenetrable Forest National Park.
 The Rushaga region is situated in the southern sector of Bwindi Impenetrable Forest National Park.

 Gorilla Trekking in Rushaga sector of Bwindi impenetrable forest national park